Simon-Brandt/ShellArgparser/docs/tutorial/argparser_configuration.md

 ```
 <!-- </include> -->

+#### 4.3.2.
+Command-line options

 Further, all environment variables can also be given as command-line parameters upon sourcing the Argparser.
 Thereby, the options have the same name as in the configuration file ("kebab case"), and are only valid for the given Argparser call.

 You can give the options right before your script's command line and the delimiting double hyphen.
 The Argparser interprets all options given before the first double hyphen as options belonging to the Argparser, the remainder is interpreted as your script's command line.
-This especially means that you cannot use the double hyphen to delimit positional arguments for the Argparser&mdash;but since none are supported (apart from the command line), an error would be given, anyways.
+This especially means that you cannot use the double hyphen to delimit positional arguments for the Argparser&mdash;but since none are supported (apart from your script's command line), an error would be given, anyways.

 Due to the manner the [`source`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source "gnu.org &rightarrow; Bash Builtins &rightarrow; source") builtin is defined, the Argparser cannot distinguish whether it was sourced with arguments, so mandates them in any case.
 This means that you must explicitly state the `-- "$@"` to pass the arguments to the Argparser, even if you don't use any option.
 The `--` is required to separate the Argparser modification from the actual arguments&mdash;after all, it is not too unlikely that some of your scripts might want to use one of the Argparser options for themselves.
 To still be able to distinguish between an option for the Argparser and an argument to your script, the double hyphen is used as delimiter.